Childrens Disability Benefits

 Proving Child Disability is Very Difficult

-It can be especialy difficult to demonstrate how conditions which are not physically obvious, such as, ADHD or Autism, cause severe limitation of daily activities.
+It can be especially difficult to demonstrate how conditions that are not physically obvious, such as ADHD or Autism, cause severe limitations of daily activities.
 The majority of childhood applications are for mental health issues.
 Roughly 70% of children receiving SSI are receiving benefits on the basis of a mental health condition.

 Name